roualdes/MATH131/data.md

 # Data

 Dr. Robin Donatello hosts a number of datasets on her website:
 <https://www.norcalbiostat.com/data/>.
-You can use any of these
+Consider using the datasets
-datasets for practice or for the Exploratory Data Analysis Project which concludes MATH 131.
+`Email Spam`, `HIV`, `Depression`, or `Police Shootings` for the Exploratory Data Analysis Project which concludes MATH 131.